vrsperanza/CPY/README.md

 ```
 a = 10
 b = a
+//Declares a and b as integers
 ```
-Declares a and b as integers

 Implies function argument types based on previous:
 ```
-	This:
-	int somefunction(int someArgument, someArgument2)
-		someCode

-	Becomes:
-	int somefunction(int someArgument, int someArgument2){
-		someCode;
-	}
-	Is compiled and then removed
+int somefunction(string a, b)
+	code...
+//Declares a and b as strings
 ```

-Can imply parenthesis on if, switch, for and while:
+Can imply parenthesis (not mandatory) on if, switch, for and while:
 ```
-	This:
 	if x > 0
 		doSomething
 	else if x < 0
 		for int i = 0; i < 100; i++
 			something
 	else
-		YetAnothersomething

-	if(somethingCondition)
+		while x--
 			...

-	Becomes:
-	if(x > 0){
-		doSomething;
-	}
-	else if(x < 0){
-		for(int i = 0; i < 100; i++){
-			something;
-		}
-	}
-	else{
-		YetAnothersomething;
-	}

-	if(somethingCondition){
-		...
-	}
 ```

 New precompilation tag: #raw "file"
-Includes file's content directly in code before calling g++, usefull if you can only send one file instead of a big project - intended for competitive coding.
+Includes file's content directly in code before exporting, usefull if you can only send one file instead of a project - intended for  templates at competitive coding.

-Can be compiled alongside normal cpp files, so hybrid projects are possible Cpy can also compile pure cpp projects, it will automatically link files and compile them makefile style
+Can be compiled alongside normal cpp files, so hybrid projects are possible cpy can also compile pure cpp projects, it will automatically link files and compile them intelligently

 Only edits clones of the source files in a separate folder